WordPress Security without Plugins: 5 Best Tips

 I am a bit more proactive with WordPress security but this will be enough to make sure that nobody can check for PHP files on your WordPress site.

-Whitelist your IP address to make sure you don’t get blocked by the rules you create.
+Whitelist your IP address and your server IP address to make sure you don’t get blocked by the rules you create.

 These Features aren’t Needed

-These are some features that user keeps recommending and that you don’t need when you follow some of these recommendations.
+These are some features that user keeps recommending and that you don’t need when you follow some of the previous recommendations.

 • You don’t need to activate two-factor authentication when no bot or person has access to your site’s login page.